WoodenZombie/onkoplus/README.md

 - LDN - Léčebna pro dlouhodobě nemocné a hospise
 - PSKOC - pracoviště spolupracující s KOC

-Besides that, there is such data as:
+Besides that, there is such data as (but not limited to):
+- Is it a govermental or a private clinic
 - Address
 - (If ROC) Type of tumours that clinic specializes on, that are also divided into different categories:
 - - NKO - Nádorů kolorekta